Andrekra/Yii-CZip/README.md

 Yii-CZip
 ========

-A zip extension for yii
+A zip extension for yii based on codeigniters CI_Zip class